NHOrus/srwq-compilation/episode-24.md

 Dumi rushes in to block a beam headed for you. *Katina, what exactly are you going to do now?*

-I'm gonna....show them all....MY POOOWWWEEEEERR!!!"
+I'm gonna... show them all...
+MY POOOWWWEEEEERR!!!"
 In a burst of lighting, the entire panel is wrenched away from the satellite.
 You drag it out, turn it, and then boost at maximum, ramming the sharp end into the main lens, shattering it.

 *Well... well done.
 That sho-*